 In too many organizations around the world project management discipline is not mature, not accepted, and not an acknowledged, competence path to project success.
 The Project Management Institute (PMI) view posits that the world spins on its very axis through the grace of a certified, Project Management Professional (PMP), stewarding the initial revolution project.

-- Project constraints to understand scope, quality, schedule, budget, resources, and risk relationship
+- Project constraints to understand scope, quality, schedule, budget, resources, and risk relationship;

-- Scope management planning
+- Scope management planning;

-- Risk management planning
+- Risk management planning;

-- Stakeholder management planning
+- Stakeholder management planning;

-- Work breakdown structure/dictionary
+- Work breakdown structure/dictionary; and